HIKING HOME PADDLING

 River Charts 161 and 162

 Not only that, but I’ve found out that the slack water in Mill Creek (into which this ramp enters) goes back a full 6 ½ miles.
 It’s not until you reach a series of 3 riffled sections that your progress is likely to be impeded.
 As a result, this creek is a 13 mile out-and-back paddle by itself.
-I’ll cover it in a another journal.
+I’ll cover it in a separate journal.
 For this particular narrative, however, I’ll continue to relate my progress on the Ohio in an upriver fashion starting from the Racine Lock and Dam at mile 237.5.

 The Racine Lock and Dam complex is at Ohio River mile 238.
 You’ll find that it actually lies a lot closer to the community of Letart Falls than it does to Racine.
 I turned around at the arrival point not wanting to get too close (the second picture is a "zoom in").

 As you start to head upriver from the dam you'll be in the midst of a left curve which extends all the way to the mouth of the Mill Creek at 231.5 and beyond.
 You’ll also note a CSX Railroad line which runs throughout this entire stretch on the West Virginia side.
 Meanwhile in Ohio you’ll find some pretty impressive looking farmland.
-I often wish I were better able to see these tranquil rural scenes, but the next upriver section would make up for some of this!
+I often wish I were better able to see these tranquil rural scenes, but the next upriver section would make up for some of this.

 It was in this area that the William H. Elliot passed by me heading toward the lock chamber - a very interesting vessel with an interesting assortment of cargo!
 It appears that this vessel is based about 60 miles downstream in Marietta.

 When you reach mile 234 back on the Ohio you’ll find that the point marks the division between Mason County and Jackson County in West Virginia.
-The Jackson website has a beautiful picture of the landscape which is typical of the area, but it was also in here that I began to see a pair of egrets on the Ohio shoreline.
-Alas, I couldn not get the best photos…
+The Jackson website has a beautiful picture of the landscape which is typical of the area.
+Also at this point in 2012 was a Shelly Materials location that was no longer here when I came by in 2024.
+Sheely isn't out of business though.
+You’ll find Shelly locations all over the river and I’ve seen them as far downriver as Gallipolis.
+I’m sure they have many more as well.
+Check out “Mr. Hungry” in the second shot!
+The last photo shows the seemingly abandoned area in 2024.

 …and look across the river here too.
 There’s a great looking home in a beautiful location just upriver from this point.
 It’s at the same spot as the Tom’s Run Light and Day Mark at mile 233.5.
 What a great rural railroad scene!
 I hope the owner doesn’t mind me putting up this picture, but if Tom’s Run is a stream in this area I saw no sign of it!